aaribaud/hugoDocs/content/en/configuration/introduction.md

 ## Configuration directory

 Instead of a single site configuration file, split your configuration by [environment](g), root configuration key, and language.

-For example:
+This works as follows:

+- the environment determines the name of the directory under `config/` which will be read.
+- top-level configuration can be specified in file `hugo.toml` under the environment directory.
+- configuration under a root key can be specified in a file starting with this key, e.g. "menus.toml`.
+- language-specific configuration files have the 2-letter language before the `.toml` suffix, e.g. `menus.en.toml`.

+For example, the following describes a default environment with top-level configuration file `hugo.toml`, one *params* key configuration file `params.toml`, and two *menus* key configuration files, one for English (`menus.en.toml`) and one for German (`menus.de.toml`), plus a production configuration file for *params* (which will add up to the default one above it):

 ```text
 my-project/